Lies (BigBang song): Critical reception

 "Lies" received near universal acclaim from music critics, who described the song as "through the roof."
 Korean website Star News published an article commenting that BigBang's music "stands out" from other K-pop boy groups, because of their "impressive melody lines" in tracks like "Lies".
 Tamar Herman of Billboard wrote that the "melodic, surging chorus and some rapid-fire rap" of "Lies" placed BigBang "down the path into the realm of avant-garde experimentalism that they've become known for over the past few years" and called one of South Korea's "most memorable songs."

 Kaitlin Miller of Sun-Times stated that even though their sound has evolved, "their core blend of emotion and swagger shines through on this song."
 While including "Lies" in a list of best songs written by G-Dragon, the Korean magazine Ize commented that BigBang's rebel image, and the track's easy melody and easy lyrics were the formula that brought the single's popularity.

 The impact of the song was described by Kang Myung Suk - a music critic and former editor-in-chief of 10Asia magazine.
 Suk wrote "in that time, the one song 'Lies' satisfied all the music consumers in Korea.
 The 'sound' of this song was better than the normal K-Pop, and the melody development was easy for anyone to enjoy.
 Before 'Lies' came out, the music charts were dominated by medium tempo ballad songs."
 The composition was also praised, noting that "G-Dragon made this song with memorable rap and melody pieces" and admired the song for having "no useless parts".
 The critic concluded "'Lies' has the generation's code who wants to be a step forward in the trend but comfortable at the same time, and that wants to stand out but also somewhat mix in at the same time.
 This was a market that not exist before Big Bang's 'Lies', and this was the moment where the idols met this generation's emotions."

 Commercial performance

 The song was released prior to the creation of the Gaon Music Chart, which began tracking sales in 2010.
 In the South Korean's online music services, it became their first number one hit, and went to top the Melon Chart's for six weeks.
 "Lies" also went to become the first song to win the Song of the Month award from the Cyworld Digital Music Awards for two consecutive months, as well as gathering the highest monthly sales in Cyworld's history, with over 200,000 copies sold in September.
 It was the best-performing song of 2007 in Cyworld, and as of 2010, the single was the ninth best-selling song of all time in Cyworld's digital chart.
-In 2016, "Lies" was revealed to be the second most downloaded song in South Korea since 2006, only after Busker Busker's "Cherry Blossom Ending."
+In 2016, "Lies" was revealed to be the second most downloaded song on Mnet.com since 2006, only after Busker Busker's "Cherry Blossom Ending."